DorielRivalet/MHFZ_Overlay/README.md

 ![Inventories](./demo/databaseinventories.png)

 **Important**: It is recommended to make a backup of the `MHFZ_Overlay.sqlite` file periodically.
-The file is located at `AppData\Local\MHFZ_Overlay` or the custom folder you have selected previously.
+The file is located inside the database folder, which is inside your game folder.

 ## Configuration Preview